 A concept web helps learners in many ways:

 Give Concept Webs a Try

 In this free download, I have included two examples.
 First is the Hatchet example from the post.
-A second concept web featuring “The Star-Spangled Banner” is also included.
+“The Star-Spangled Banner” concept web teaching students about our national anthem.
 The handout contains the following: